BioBoost/course-object-oriented-programming-with-cpp/docs/07-pointers/README.md

 ### Pointer Arithmetic

-Since pointers hold addresses, it is perfectly legal to perform some arithmetic operations on the actual value held by the pointer.
+Since pointers hold addresses, it is perfectly legal to perform **some arithmetic** operations on the actual address value held by the pointer.
 There are four arithmetic operators that can be performed on pointers:

 * Increment: `++`
 * Decrement: `--`